 Tips for handling specific road hazards

 Be prepared for road hazards when cycling.
-Here are some essential tips to ensure your safety:
+Here are some essential tips to ensure your safety and check out how to access cycling injury compensation:

 Communication is key when sharing the road with others.
 Use hand signals to indicate intentions, and always be aware of your surroundings.